st4ck/BBFlow/README.md

 - **ROUNDROBIN**: given a list of worker (N), each element received by Emitter is sent to the next worker in the list.
 When last worker reached, the emitter starts again from the first worker

-- **SCATTER**: Emitter breaks data from input channel in N parts and send the correspondent part to each worker.
-The custom type must be chosen correclty to exploit the scattering properties.
-In a common type, like Integers, the scatter acts like ROUNDROBIN
+- **SCATTER**: Emitter breaks vector from input channel in N parts and send the correspondent part to each worker.

 - **BROADCAST**: each element received by Emitter is sent to all workers